khushalkumar/ml-snsupervised-and-recsys/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use the code and content in this repository for your own projects.
+This project is not licensed, which means you're free to use the code and content in this repository for your own projects.

 ---